 The third category you should look at is expenses related to sales.
 Some of the common sales expenses are

-You might be able to do on a case to case basis.
-For example, you can delay the management commissions without impacting the commission’s payout for front line team
+You might be able to do it on a case-to-case basis.
+For example, you can delay the management commissions without impacting the commission’s payout for the front-line team.

 Companies generally review their contracts when they are up for renewal.

-That might be too late and you probably don’t have any opportunity to cancel the product or service.
+That might be too late, and you probably don’t have any opportunity to cancel the product or service.

 What we are recommending is a proactive review of all contracts to identify opportunities for cost reduction.

-Here are the steps we recommend for the contract review.
+Here are the steps we recommend for the contract review:

 1. First, create an inventory of all the vendor contracts with the following details

-5. If the product/service is not required but the vendor doesn’t allow you to terminate the contract without a termination charge, then reach out to the vendor and see if you can negotiate out of the current situation.
+5. If the product/service is not required, but the vendor doesn’t allow you to terminate the contract without a termination charge, then reach out to the vendor and see if you can negotiate out of the current situation.

 Most vendors want to do right by their customers and would do everything possible to accommodate such requests.